-- Any information identified as confidential either in written or any other form; - Personnel matters; - Claims, appeals or employer specific information; - Items related to physical security of the premises or staff; - Legal opinions pertaining to legal matters involving the Board of Directors, unless approved by the Director of Legal Services and authorized by a motion passed by the Directors (protected by solicitor/client privilege); - Information which, if released, could prejudice the Board of Directors, the Appeal Tribunal or WSCB in its administration of the Act; - Minutes of Board of Directors' meetings, items dealt with 'in camera' and/or submission documents where marked confidential; - Draft material involving court cases; - Personal information including medical, psychiatric or psychological history, diagnosis, condition, treatment or evaluation; - Except as required by law, information with respect to a possible violation of the Act; and - Information with respect to the amount of monies or benefits paid out to an injured worker.
+- any information identified as confidential either in written or any other form; - Personnel matters; - claims, appeals or employer specific information; - items related to physical security of the premises or staff; - legal opinions pertaining to legal matters involving the Board of Directors, unless approved by the Director of Legal Services and authorized by a motion passed by the Directors (protected by solicitor/client privilege); - information which, if released, could prejudice the Board of Directors, the Appeal Tribunal or the board in its administration of the Act; - minutes of Board of Directors' meetings, items dealt with 'in camera' and/or submission documents where marked confidential; - draft material involving court cases; - personal information including medical, psychiatric or psychological history, diagnosis, condition, treatment or evaluation; - except as required by law, information with respect to a possible violation of the Act; and - information with respect to the amount of monies or benefits paid out to an injured worker.

 This provision is not intended to limit a member of the Board of Directors from discussing issues and policies with stakeholders.
-The intent is that Directors must maintain a proper governance role and must not provide, to any party, information which could be damaging to the operation of WSCB, bring WSCB under public embarrassment or be detrimental to the credibility of the Board of Directors.
-Each

-Director must comply with the Confidentiality Provisions in this Governance Guide when they are appointed to the Board of Directors as well as adhere to the principles of the ATIPP Act.
+The intent is that Directors must maintain a proper governance role and must not provide, to any party, information which could be damaging to the operation of the board, bring the board under public embarrassment or be detrimental to the credibility of the Board of Directors.
+Each Director must comply with the Confidentiality Provisions in this Governance Guide when they are appointed to the Board of Directors as well as adhere to the principles of the ATIPP Act.
 The provisions are included in the appendices.